Anglers can catch loads of crappie all year long in open water.

 “Fish-finders can very often locate the shad schools even in deep water, and this allows anglers to put lures and bait right in front of the feeding crappie.”

 “To find crappie on big lakes after the spawn, you need to get your mind in the same mood as what the crappie are thinking.
-They are postspawn by June, and they have one thing one their minds—FOOD!
+They are post spawn, and they have one thing on their minds—FOOD!
 They have spawned, so they are thin and looking to feed up.
-The one thing anglers need to look for is bait; schools of bait fish.”
+The one thing anglers need to look for is bait; schools of baitfish.

 Crappie love to eat shad.
 Since the shad are always found in massive schools in the big Alabama lakes in June, anglers who know how to find the big schools of bait will almost always find the crappie nearby.